NxPKG/khulnasoft-docs/content/style-guide/documentation-content-strategy/component-attributes/glossary-entry.md

     DNS over HTTPS (DoH) is a standard for encrypting DNS traffic, preventing tracking and spoofing of DNS queries.
   associated_products:
     - 1.1.1.1
-    - Cloudflare One
+    - Khulnasoft One

 - term: DNS over TLS
   general_definition: |-
     DNS over TLS (DoT) is a standard for encrypting DNS traffic using its own port (853) and TLS encryption.
   associated_products:
     - 1.1.1.1
-    - Cloudflare One
+    - Khulnasoft One
 ```

 Relevant values include the following: